frankpablo/smith-site/docs/teaching/csc110/installWSL.md

 parent: CSC110
 grand_parent: Teaching
 nav_order: 3
+published: false
 #permalink: /docs/teaching/csc110/
 ---

 # Installing WSL

 If you are in Windows 10 or 11, you might want to install the Windows Subsistem for Linux.
 This let's you use an environment that is similar to another operating system called Linux (which is similar to a Mac's system).

 This will let us run similar commands on the Terminal and use file and directory paths with the same address structure.